MuMiN-dataset/mumin-build/README.md

   claim-level graph classification.
 - `single-graph`: The entire dataset in a single graph.
 This can be used to do various node classification and link prediction tasks.

-After compilation, the dataset can also be found in the `./mumin` folder as separate CSV files.
-This path can be changed using the `dataset_dir` argument when initialising the `MuMiNDataset` class.

 ## Dataset Statistics